Lysidine (nucleoside)

 Lysidine is an uncommon nucleoside, rarely seen outside of tRNA.
 It is a derivative of cytidine in which the carbonyl is replaced by the amino acid lysine.
-The third position in the anti-codon of the Isoleucine-specific tRNA, is typically changed from a cytidine which would pair with guanosine to a lysidine which will base pair with adenosine.
-Uridine could not be used at this position even though it is a conventional partner for adenosine since it will also "wobble base pair" with guanosine.
-So lysidine allows better translation fidelity.
+The first position, i.e. the wobble base, in the anti-codon of the eubacterial isoleucine-specific tRNA pertaining to the AUA codon is typically changed from a cytidine which would pair with guanosine to a lysidine which will base pair with adenosine.
+Lysidine improves translation fidelity because uridine cannot be used at this position even though it is a conventional partner for adenosine since it will also "wobble base pair" with guanosine.
 Lysidine is denoted as L or k2C (lysine bound to C2 atom of cytidine).